fubar2/treeval_gal/telo_finder/README.md

 ### [#18 telo_finder](https://github.com/sanger-tol/treeval/blob/dev/subworkflows/local/telo_finder.nf)</h3>

-#### Update:
+### Update as of early December:
-As of early December, seqtk-telo is now available as an IUC tool in the toolshed and may provide a basis for a replacement after evaluation and advice from VGP.
+  **seqtk-telo is now available as an IUC tool in the toolshed and may provide a basis for a replacement after evaluation and advice from VGP.**

 ![Flow chart](https://raw.githubusercontent.com/sanger-tol/treeval/dev/docs/images/v1-1-0/treeval_1_1_0_telo_finder.png)